Skip to navigation Skip to content

 Description

-Payments covered + Read more ...
+Payments covered under the Agreement + Read more ...

 • Age Pension

-Claim forms and processes
+Australian claim forms and processes

 In Australia + Read more ...

-Claims for Australian payments under Agreements use the same methods and processes as domestic claims.
-See Claims for Australian payments under International Agreement.
+Claims for Australian payments under International Agreements use the same methods and processes as domestic claims.

-In Slovak Republic + Read more ...
+In the Slovak Republic + Read more ...

-Forms can be lodged at any Slovakian Social Security office.
+Forms can be lodged at any Slovakian social security office.

 Lodgement rules and start day

-All claims for Australian payments under social security Agreements are assessed by Centrelink International Services (CIS), see Claims for Australian payments under International Agreements.
+All claims for Australian payments under International Agreements are assessed by Centrelink International Services (CIS).

 Residence rules for claims + Read more ...